 Drilling Into Stucco

-- If EIFS, or synthetic modern stucco, then be careful!
+- Modern stucco, then be careful!
 Warranty could be VOIDED by drilling!

 - For cement stucco, a simple cordless hammer drill with masonry bit CLICK HERE to get one